COSC3020/divide-and-conquer-sum-egkallas/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+Recurrence relation:

+T(n) = { 1 if n <= 2
+       { 3T(n/3)+1 if n > 1

+The $\Theta$ time complexity of this algorithm is n.
+The time complexity of the algorithm grows linearly because although it breaks divides the problem by 3 each time, it just divides the problem into separate smaller sums, and must linearly add all of those sums as the recursion moves up the call stack, thus resulting in a linear time complexity.